9 things to do in Calgary this week: January 3 to 9 | Listed

 When: Open January 7 through March 2022 (weather dependent)

 Time: Fires lit on Fridays from 2 to 6 pm and Saturdays, Sundays, and stat holidays from noon to 6 pm.
-Complete list of community programming can be found here
+A complete list of community programming can be found here.

 Where: C-Square in East Village (4th Street and 7th Avenue SE, Calgary)